pyTMD/pyTMD/doc/source/background/Tides.rst

 Under the equilibrium theory of tides, the Earth is a spherical body with a uniform distribution of water over its surface :cite:p:`Doodson:1921kt`.
 In this model, the oceanic surface instantaneously responds to the tide-producing forces of the moon and sun, and is not influenced by inertia, currents or the irregular distribution of land :cite:p:`Schureman:1958ty`.
+While the equilibrium condition is seldom satisfied for shorter period tides, some of the longest period ocean tides are often assumed to be a simple equilibrium response to the tidal force :cite:p:`Proudman:1960jj` :cite:p:`Ray:2014fu`.
-The potential amplitudes of each constituent can be calculated using equilibrium tide theory, and their relative amplitudes are useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
+In addition, using the relative amplitudes from equilibrium theory is useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz` :cite:p:`Cartwright:1973em`.
 Tidal inference refers to the estimation of smaller (minor) constituents from estimates of the more major constituents :cite:p:`Ray:2017jx`.
 Inferrence is a useful tool for estimating more of the tidal spectrum when only a limited set of constituents are provided by a tide model :cite:p:`Parker:2007wq`.
 Additional care is needed when inferring diurnal constituents due to a resonance in this band from the free core notation (FCN) of the Earth :cite:p:`Wahr:1981if` :cite:p:`Ray:2017jx` :cite:p:`Agnew:2018ih`.